June's Alzheimer's Awareness Card Program

 The cards are placed in a prominent location for the convenience of the patrons or customers if they desire to take a card.
 The card holders of walnut or leather are designed with the word "Alzheimer's" appearing in bold print on the front of the holder.

 * Note: The business locations that I placed June's card holders are business places that I patronize and that are friendly to doing something about Alzheimer's.
-While the cards distributed by this means are slow and low volume, it is a steady distribution.
-These are all business places that were prominent in June's life before and during her Alzheimer's journey!
+While the cards distributed by this means are slow and moderate in volume, it is a steady distribution.

 I usually engage in a short oral discussion when I personally present the card and welcome any further discussion of Alzheimer's, the need for funding, research and the proper care practices.
 I encourage a visit to June's web site for additional information and reference the 305 articles and essays to be found on June's web site.
 When there is a large group, in order to get their attention, a technique I have found useful is to announce that I am looking for an "Angel".
 This usually gets everyone's attention and it adds a light moment to the introduction of a sad and serious subject.
 Maybe some day I will find that "Angel."
 So far in my lifetime, the closest I have come to an Angel is June, who has most of the qualities of an Angel.